Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 Opt-in to Usage Emails
 ^^^^^^^^^^^^^^^^^^^^^^

-To receive regular updates on usage statistics and marketing emails, please follow these steps:
+To receive regular updates on usage statistics, please follow these steps:

 1. On `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Subscribe to Usage Updates" link.
 2. Enter your email address in the provided field.